-Points Applicant's ability to demonstrate the project will remedy (one or more) potential safety hazards with the project limits.
-11-13 Points The applicant clearly and convincingly demonstrates that: • the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, • the applicant has described remedies for each need addressed in Part A, AND • the proposed implementation of the countermeasure(s) should fully mitigate the potential for future non-motorized crashes in the area of the project.
-7-10 Points The applicant demonstrates fairly well that: the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the proposed implementation of the countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the area of the project.
-4-6 Points The applicant adequately demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.
-1-3 Points The applicant minimally demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the area of the project.
+Points Applicant's ability to demonstrate the project will remedy (one or more) potential safety hazards within the project limits.
+11-13 Points The applicant clearly and convincingly demonstrates that: the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the applicant has described remedies for each need addressed in Part A, hazards, and/or complementing infrastructure improvements.
+The applicant demonstrates fairly well that: 7-10 Points the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the proposed implementation of the countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the project area.
+Additionally: For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.
+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
+4-6 Points The applicant adequately demonstrates that: • the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, • the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the project area.
+Additionally: • For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.

+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
+The applicant minimally demonstrates that: 1-3 Points the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the project area.
+Additionally: For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.
+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
 0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the safety need of the proposed project and the countermeasures explained do not have the potential to mitigate future collisions.